Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Related Work

-Building on these observations, our work investigates how search-based testing and \gls{mt} can be integrated into a unified framework that addresses the practical limitations of current approaches.
+Building on these observations, our work investigates how to integrate search-based testing and \gls{mt} into a unified framework that addresses the practical limitations of current approaches.
 The central question we explore is how to design a testing methodology that remains effective and efficient in uncovering critical behavioral failures induced by system updates, while also providing insights into the key attributes of failure-inducing scenarios.